slowrunner/Carl/Examples/PS3_Control/Readme.md

 ## PS3 Controller Example
-### This example controls the GoPiGo and using a PS3 Dualshock 3 controller
+### This example controls the GoPiGo3 and using a PS3 Dualshock 3 controller

+Based on this article for the original GoPiGo:
 ![PS3 Controller and the Raspberry Pi Robot](https://raw.githubusercontent.com/DexterInd/GoPiGo/master/Software/Python/Examples/PS3_Control/PS3-controller-for-raspberry-pi.jpg "GoPiGo Raspberry Pi Robot controlled with a Playstation3 controller")

 **Files:**
 - ps3.py : Python library for getting values from the PS3 controller
-- ps3_gpg_example.py :Example for using the PS3 controller with the GoPiGo
+- ps3_egpg_example.py :Example for using the PS3 controller with the GoPiGo3
 - sixpair: used to pair the PS3 controller using bluetooth

 **Usage**